Antoine Court

 Antoine Court (27 March 1696 – 13 June 1760) was a French reformer called the "Restorer of Protestantism in France."
-He was born in Villeneuve-de-Berg, in Languedoc, on 27 March 1696 (although at least one writer lists a different date).
-His parents were peasants, adherents of the Reformed church, which was then undergoing persecution.
-When 17 years old, Court began to speak at the secret meetings of the Protestants, held literally "in dens and caves of the earth," and often in darkness, with no pastor present to teach or counsel.
+He was born in Villeneuve-de-Berg, in Languedoc, on 27 March 1696, although at least one source lists a different date.
+His parents were peasants, adherents of the Reformed church, which was at the time a target of state persecution following the 1685 Edict of Fontainebleau.

 Antoine (sometimes translated as Anthony) was ordained by Pierre Corties at a Synod in 1718.
-In his travels he met the young Paul Rabaut and encouraged him to join the ministry of the church.
+He founded a school for clergy and encouraged Paul Rabaut to join the ministry of the church.

-In 1685, Louis XIV of France had revoked the Edict of Nantes, referred to as the Revocation of the Edict of Nantes or the Edict of Fontainebleau.
-This caused mass exodus of Protestants.
+Early life

-Proposals
+When he was 17 years old, Court began to speak at secret meetings of the Protestants, and in 1715 he convoked the first Synod of the Desert, or synod of the French Reformed Church.
+He was ordained in 1718, and continued holding religious gatherings for Protestants across France.

-He entertained a great desire to build up the church which was persecuted; and to this end he proposed four things:
+His proposals for the improvement of the French Protestant church were: